camsaul/minimal-emacs-clojure-repl-setup/README.md

-Barebones Emacs setup for using [CIDER](https://github.com/clojure-emacs/cider) REPL.
+Barebones Emacs setup for using [CIDER](https://github.com/clojure-emacs/cider) REPL with the essentials like `paredit` and `auto-complete`.

 #### Install Emacs